 Tutors and Pastoral Teams tracked attendance using Trust reports.
 Attendance was chased with morning phone calls.
-Rewards have included shout outs and chocolates in assemblies.
-PP attendance in the summer term was in line with the figure for last academic year, but below the national figure for all students (90.7%).
-Suspensions have remained lower than last academic year throughout '22-23 and were below national figure for '21-'22 (13.96%).
+Rewards have included attendance certificates and badges and we have seen an average increase of 10 reward points per student this year.
+On average, disadvantaged students receive 4.5 times as many reward points as behaviour points.
+PP attendance in the summer term was similar to the figure for last academic year, but below the national figure for all students (which was 90.9%).